stinkyfart69420/FastFlash/README.md

 Now go ahead and write the changes, and then quit.

-After that, the distro of your choice will flash to the USB.
+After that, the distro of your choice will flash to your USB.

 # Need help?